Noe-Merat/Noe-Merat/README.md

-## Hi, my name is Noé, I'm a student who like to partage code.
+## Hi, my name is Noé, I'm a french student who like to partage code.